 RX Assist offers a patient assistance program directory along with information about a variety of programs including drug discount cards, prescription assistance programs for generic medications, programs that help with medication co-pays, programs that provide free and low cost health care, as well as information for Medicare Part D beneficiaries.

 Needy Meds has a searchable list of disease-specific assistance programs (primarily for other medical conditions) with program description and contact information (Use link under "Additional Programs" on left-hand side of home page.)
 Some of these programs provide a broad range of financial assistance including help with other necessary expenses such as utility bills.
 They also have a list of state sponsored programs which can be accessed from the link under "Government Programs" also on the left-hand side of the home page.
-Once you have identified programs, you can contact the Partnership for Prescription Assistance at 1-888-477-2669 for free assistance in applying for these programs.

 It is important to let your doctor know if you cannot afford your prescriptions.
 In some cases, they may be able to give you free samples of your medications.
 Discuss with your doctor if switching to generic drugs or less expensive brand-name prescription drugs is a safe option for you.